 1. Easy Creosote Remover Stick (just toss one in the fire!)

 4. Use Properly Seasoned wood

-This new product is the BEST way to remove creosote - just toss one stick into the fire in your outdoor boiler, and in 24 hours, creosote will be eliminated!
+This new product is the BEST way to remove creosote - just toss one stick into the fire in your outdoor wood burning boiler, and in 24 hours, creosote will be eliminated!

-It is recommended to use at least one stick in your outdoor boiler per month, and two sticks during the final week before shutting down the boiler for summer.
+It is recommended to use at least one stick in your outdoor wood stove per month, and two sticks during the final week before shutting down the boiler for summer.

 For GX Series boilers, be sure to remove the catalyst before using the Easy Creosote Remover Stick, and leave the catalyst out for 7 days after using the stick.
 The catalyst coatings are highly sensitive and are designed for wood burning only.

 The best way to minimize creosote from even forming inside your outdoor boiler is in how you operate your outdoor wood furnace.
 The most effective way is called the Dry Burn procedure, which requires to burn each load of wood almost completely so that the final few hours of burning are when only dry coals remain.

 Learn more about the Dry Burn Procedure - read our article on this topic by clicking on this link HERE.

 Never Operate Boiler at Temps Below 140 F

 Since even the most seasoned hardwood contains 20 percent moisture, burning wood requires eliminating this moisture.
 In normal operations, we want that moisture to exit the furnace harmlessly in the form of steam.